-As a chain expert, you will create a better existence for the producers and their organisations, working together with businesses, NGOs and (local) governments.
-In order to achieve this responsible trade, you will use your knowledge of sustainable food production as well as your people skills and, not least, your economic drive.
+Sustainable Value Chains are becoming increasingly more important, as fair trade and eco-friendly produce are ways to increase better livelihoods for all.
+As a value chain expert, you will create a better existence for the producers and their organisations.
+You will be analyzing the processes and activities by which products are being developed, from the ground until the store.
+You will be working together with businesses, NGOs and (local) governments.
+In order to achieve responsible trade, you will use your knowledge of sustainable food production as well as your people skills and, not least, your economic drive.

 Sustainable trade is something that many companies are trying to and willing to achieve.
 As more and more producers and consumers worldwide become conscious of the social impact of trade, the more career opportunities there are.